UBICenter/child-allowance/jb/empirical.md

 13 pure unconditional cash transfers (UCTs),
 2 pure conditional cash transfers (CCTs),
 4 programs involving independent treatment arms that included both CCTs and UCTs, and one old age pension.
 Table 1 shows the program title, country, conditionality, and a short-hand name by which we refer to each program throughout the report.
-While the requirements put upon recipients of individual conditional cash transfers are detailed under their associated outcomes, in general, they tend to include any of: regular attendance at health checkups, enrolment in health insurance and school attendance.
+While the requirements put upon recipients of individual conditional cash transfers are detailed under their associated outcomes, in general, they tend to include any of: regular attendance at health checkups, enrollment in health insurance and school attendance.

 Table 1: Studies considered by this report